BryanGrandon/Basic-Project/README.md

 ## Countdown.

-The objective is to create a function that is to create a Countdown.
+Create a function that allows us to have a Countdown.

 [![JS](/assets/svg/js.svg)](/javascript/07-countdown.js)